kshitizag/Logic-Assignmen/Source/main-page.md

   <br><br>
    > getPrecedence() has processing time independent of the size of the input
   <br><br>
-   > outLen() and getPrefix() have processing times which increase linearly with he size of their input
+   > outLen() and getPrefix() have processing times which increase linearly with the size of their input

 ----